cjd118/ansible-playbooks/generic_provisioning/README.md

 * Setting up iptables with a default inbound ruleset only allowing port 22
 * Creating a non-root user and adding their public key
 * Setting up dotfiles for the new user
+* Setting the timezone and configuring NTP package to use default server pool

 ## How to use